-Professional Standards in Equine Facilitated Interactions
+Accredited Practitioner Register Professional Standards in Equine Facilitated Interactions

-There aim is to ensure that ask service users are free to engage safely and freely, and so to work towards effective progress towards their personal needs, goals and aspirations.
-Therefore, members of the Accredited Practitioner Registerâ„¢ are charged with acting in such a way that facilitates feelings of safety and trust for the service user.
+The aim is to ensure that clients and service users are able to engage safely and freely, and so to effectively progress towards their personal needs, goals and aspirations.
+Therefore, practitioners are charged with acting in such a way that facilitates feelings of safety and trust for the service user experience.

 - act at all times with sound ethics and morals at all times;